yenle2092/Project5_Tableau_visualization_Airbnb_Paris/README.md

 #### Data collection:
 The dataset is listing information of Airbnb in Paris via Airbnb Scraper and extracted data with prices listed on the 19th of April 2022.
 #### Data preparation:
-We verified and cleaned the duplicates and we join an other table that contained districts information and the accomodation type.
-We deleted some outliers (where the number of guests was 0, or 89).
+In jupiter notebook, we verified and cleaned the duplicates.
+We deleted some outliers (in the column number of guests was 0, or 89).
+With sql, we join two other tables that contained districts information and the accomodation type.

 ## The insights we want to show
 - Where are the highest number of airbnb locations in Paris ? (with a maps, and repartition by arrondissement) 2